 And based on the response we typically see from our most successful subscribers, I expect these spots to be claimed within the next 48 hours.

 After that, this opportunity vanishes forever.

-Twenty years from now, you may look back at this moment as either the day everything changed... or the day you let the biggest opportunity of your lifetime slip away.
+Twenty years from now, you may look back at this moment as either the day everything changed...

+OR the day you let the biggest opportunity of your lifetime slip away.